 For example, issues come up about expelling current business partners.
 How do you accomplish this task?
 Do you resort to the courts?

-38 % of business owners start an LLC in Colorado without drafting the proper operating contracts.
+38 % of business owners start an LLC in Colorado without drafting the proper operating agreements and business contracts.
 Out of those 80% spend thousands of dollars defending a lawsuit when a business dispute arises.

 These a but a few common issues where business owners can make costly mistakes when forming an LLC in Colorado.

 - When business partners have disputes, the LLC operating agreement should be the first source.

 - Relying on the Colorado LLC statute to resolve the problem may not get the results that you intended.

 No wise business owner runs a business without one.
 If nothing else understand the when there is business litigation, your Colorado Limited Liability Company operating agreement will be legal proof to show that the business is a separate legal entity.
 Why is this important?

 - The Operating Agreement can be a key factor in protecting personal assets from judgment.

 Personal liability protection: Your Colorado operating agreement and LLC bylaws can be critical when the issue of protecting your assets from personal liability is at issue.
 It can also be a key factor in protecting personal assets from judgment.
 Furthermore, LLCs without an Operating Agreement will be governed by default rules in the Colorado Limited Liability Company Act.
 See information about forming a Colorado LLP.

 - The results may not be favorable if you have to resort to the statute.

-Can you assign your rights under your Colorado LLC operating agreement?
+Can you assign your rights under your limited liability company operating agreement?